Liveness DetectionUsing Live Human Features for Enhanced Verification

 How Does Liveness Detection Work?

-Many biometric authentication mechanisms rely on algorithmic analysis to match a provided sample with a pre-registered one.
-The integration of artificial intelligence and machine learning refines biometric authentication.
-It automatically adapts to alterations in an authorized user's face, such as the presence of glasses or facial hair.
+These systems rely on algorithmic analysis to match a provided sample with a pre-registered one.
+It can automatically adapt to alterations in an authorized user's face, such as the presence of glasses or facial hair.
+It can also improve over time by ingesting and incorporating new data.

 Blood Flow & Heartbeat Detection